NRCS National Water Quality Initiative

 Through the National Water Quality Initiative (NWQI), the Natural Resources Conservation Service (NRCS) is offering financial and technical assistance to farmers and forest landowners interested in improving water quality and aquatic habitats in The Rock River watershed.
 NRCS will help producers implement conservation and management practices through a systems approach to control and trap nutrient and manure runoff.
 Qualified producers will receive assistance for installing conservation practices such as cover crops, filter strips and grassed waterways.

-Signup is offered on a continuous basis, however, an application deadline could be announced soon.
+Signup is offered on a continuous basis, however, an application deadline has been set for June 20, 2014.
 See below for more information and a link to the EQIP application form.

 Conservation Funding and Practices